Does Medicare Cover Air Conditioners ?

-Original Medicare Part B typically gives coverage of 80% of the cost of items for use in the home that it classes as “durable medical equipment”, also known as DME, and that are “medically necessary” in the particular case.
+Original Medicare Part B typically gives coverage of 80% of the cost of items for use in the home that it agrees are “durable medical equipment”, also known as DME, and that are “medically necessary” in the particular case.

-I have put together a long list Durable Medical Equipment covered by Medicare which you can jump down to here.
+I have put together a long list of Durable Medical Equipment covered by Medicare, which you can jump down to here.

-For Medicare to class equipment as Durable Medical Equipment it needs to meet certain criteria :-
+For Medicare to consider equipment as Durable Medical Equipment, it needs to meet certain criteria :-

 - Durable (can withstand repeated use)